Having a manual for others is one of the most damaging things we can do to ourselves and to our relationships.

 - He should call me more

-- He should walk the dogs once in a while
+- He should walk the dogs once in a while, pick up the kids

 - He should be more understanding when I am feeling overwhelmed